the-granular-registry/methodology-generation/process/data-collection.md

 # Data Collection

-This specification outlines the requirements and process for receiving hourly interval meter generation data from registered producers as part of the PEC registry's monthly or quarterly submission cycle.&#x20;
+This specification outlines the requirements and process for receiving hourly interval meter generation data from registered producers as part of the GC registry's monthly or quarterly submission cycle.&#x20;

 ## 1. **Submission Frequency**